mschonfinkel/Ultans-Library/README.md

+# Ultan's Library

-# This is where I dump code from languages I've been learning
+A vast collection of source code from languages I've been learning.
+Most has been forgotten, never to be relearned.